GeorgeRJacobs/ibotta-de-takehome/README.md

 installed locally.
 It is recommended to use a virtual environment for this step of the process.

-To begin using it, you write `pyspark` in your local shell to start a local instance.

 #### Amazon Web Services (AWS)

 If you would like to follow the remote code, you will need to have an active AWS